jeremy43/Private_kNN/ReadMe.md

 # Overview

-This repository contains code of Private-kNN.
+This repository provides the implementation for the paper Private-kNN : Practical Differential Privacy for Computer Vision by Yuqing Zhu, Xiang Yu, Manmohan Chandraker, Yu-Xiang Wang.

 The Private-kNN is a data-efficient algorithm for differentially private (DP) deep learning under the ``knowledge transfer `` framework.
 It represents the first practical solution that addresses this important problem scales to larger models while preserving theoretically meaning full DP guarantee (\epsilon < 1).

 It reduces more than 90% of the privacy loss compared to the state-of-the-art PATE method on SVHN tasks.